Sergio16T/java-elements-of-programming/README.md

 ### Summary
-With this respository I am providing examples and notes of the Java Programming Language
+With this respository, I am providing examples and notes of the Java programming language.
+There are many working examples and they are organized into folders of related subjects.

-## Including
+## Core Concepts Covered
 - Object-Oriented Programming Concepts
 - Language Basics
 - Classes and Objects